rrumale/machine-learning-live-labs/oml-services/loading-onnx-model-and-using-with-rest-services/loading-onnx-model-and-using-with-rest-services.md

 In case you get the Expired Token Error, rerun the generate Token command explained in **Scoring OML using Rest Services: Task 1**.

-## Task: 2: Load an ONNX model in the Autonomous Database repository
+## Task: 2: Store an ONNX model in the OML Services repository

 * Open a new tab in Postman and run the following POST command to load the model in Autonomous Database.